 Domicile Vs Being Habitually Resident

-- You were both habitually resident pre-divorce, and one of you still lives in England and Wales.
+- Both were habitually resident before divorce proceedings, and one still lives here

-- You are a habitual resident and have been here for at least a year
+- You are a habitual resident and have lived here for at least one year

-- You are a habitual resident, have been here for 6 months, but also have domicile status.
+- You are a habitual resident for six months AND have domicile status

-- Both you and your spouse have domicile status in England and Wales.
+- Both spouses have domicile status in England and Wales

 Can You Divorce in the UK if Married Abroad?